BaAmadoCamunas/cybersecurity/offensive-security/README.md

 ## Write-Up Structure

-Each write-up generally follows the same methodology:
+Each write-up follows a structured methodology:

 1. Objective
 2. Reconnaissance
 3. Enumeration
 4. Exploitation
 5. Impact
 6. Mitigation
 7. Conclusion

 The goal is not only to reproduce exploitation steps, but also to understand why the vulnerability exists and how it can be mitigated.

 ---

 ## Technologies and Tools

-- Python
+- Burp Suite
 - Linux
-- Burp Suite
-- Nmap
-- Metasploit
 - SQL
-- Bash
+- Web Browser Developer Tools

 ---

 ## Disclaimer